romrauq/romrauq/README.md

-- 👋 Hello world!
-My name is John Q. A self-taught web developer & application programmer.
+- 👋 Hello!
+My name is John Q. A self-taught web application developer.
 - 👀 I’m interested in writing programs and scripts that make my life easier through automation.
-- 🌱 I’m currently creating solutions using JavaScript & Python
+- 🌱 I’m currently creating solutions using JavaScript & Python.
 - 💞️ I’m looking to collaborate on something fun and innovative.
 - 📫 How to reach me: Twitter @romrauq